 Direct Response Copywriting You Should Study

-Drawing from the resources mentioned above, as well as my experience as a direct response copywriter, I have produced three great examples of direct response copywriting for you to study:
+Drawing from the above-mentioned resources, as well as my experience as a direct response copywriter, I have produced three great examples of direct response copywriting for you to study:

 How Chinese medicine helps burn disease out your body by Gene Schwartz